-However, there are no legal penalties for not taking a field sobriety test.
+But there are no legal penalties for not taking a field sobriety test.
 These are highly inaccurate.
-For example, about one-third of completely people fail.
+For example, about one-third of completely sober people fail.
 That is, about one of every three people with zero BAC (0.00%) fail a field sobriety test.
-Surprisingly, they’re legally drunk.
+Of course, they’re legally drunk.
 Although they have a BAC of 0.00.

 For this reason, lawyers strongly urge drivers to politely refuse taking them.
 And to continue declining as often as needed.
 Officers learn ways to convince drivers to submit.
-Often they falsely insist that the law requires drivers to take it.
+Often they falsely say the law requires it.
 No, it doesn’t.
 In fact, no state requires it.

 Sometimes they say drivers can prove their innocence by passing the test.
-In really, it is the state that must prove guilt.
-Furthermore, officers don’t consider passing the test as proof of sobriety.
+But it is the state that must prove guilt.
+The driver doesn’t need to prove innocence.

 Another key point is that, while investigating, police can legally lie.
 So don’t be a sucker.

 Also learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.